Class 10 English Chapter 1 A Letter to God

 1. Was Lencho surprised to find a letter for him with money in it?

 Ans: No, Lencho was not at all surprised to find a letter for him with money in it.
-Because he had deep faith in God.
+Because he had deep faith in god.
+He knew that God would help him.

 2. What made him angry?